lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 #define DT_N_NODELABEL_label_with_props DT_N_S_node_with_props
 ```

-Whether we reference a node using its label, a path reference or its path as string, it all translates to the node's _identifier_ token.
-The only difference is [which devicetree API](#zephyrs-devicetree-api) we use to obtain this token, as we'll see later.
+Whether we reference a node using its label, a path reference, or its path as a string, it all translates to the node's _identifier_ token.
+The only difference is [which devicetree API](#zephyrs-devicetree-api) we use to obtain this token (or _node identifier_), as we'll see later.

 Finally, `/chosen` nodes are listed in their own output section in `devicetree_generated.h`.
 The only difference to `/aliases` is, that each macro also gets its own `_EXISTS` pair: